LamininSolutions/mfsql-connector/source/procedures/spMFCreateTable.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2015-05-23  DEV2       Default column ExternalID added
-2015-05-25  DEV2       Default column Update_ID added
+2023-06-06  LC         resolve bug for excluding some columns on create 2023-04-19  LC         improve handling of lookup columns to handle duplicate property names 2022-12-01  LC         improve handling of mfsql properties and indexes 2022-12-01  LC         improve debugging and logging 2022-09-07  LC         remove unique index on externalid 2022-09-07  LC         revamp and simplify procedure 2022-09-07  LC         update after changes to classproperty table to add IsAdditional 2022-01-04  LC         update app detail logging to include assembly logging 2021-01-22  LC         set default schema to dbo 2020-11-21  LC         Fix bug with unique index on objid 2020-08-18  LC         replace deleted column flag with property 27 (deleted) 2020-05-12  LC         Add index on Update_ID to improve performance 2020-04-22  LC         Improve naming of constraints 2020-03-27  LC         Add MFSetting to allow optional create of indexes 2020-03-18  LC         Add non clustered unique index for objid 2020-03-11  LC         Add check license
-2016-06-27  LC         Automatically add includeInApp if null 2016-08-18  LC         Add system columns with localized text names that is required for creating a new record 2016-09-10  LC         Set process_ID default to 1 and deleted default to 0 on creating new record 2016-10-02  LC         Update multi lookup columns to nvarchar(4000) 2016-10-13  DEV2       Added Single_File Column in Class table 2016-10-15  LC         Change Default of Single_file to 0 2017-07-06  LC         Add new default column for FileCount 2017-11-29  LC         Add error message of file does not exist or table already exist 2018-04-17  LC         Add condition to only create trigger on table if includedinApp is set to 2 (for transaction based tables.)
+2019-12-01  LC         Resolve where duplicate columns exist and removal of ID 2019-10-14  LC         Resolve multilookup table data type incorrectly set 2019-09-20  LC         allow for ID at end of name of a lookup property 2018-10-30  LC         Add creating unique index on objid and externalid 2018-04-17  LC         Add condition to only create trigger on table if includedinApp is set to 2 (for transaction based tables.)
-2018-10-30  LC         Add creating unique index on objid and externalid 2019-09-20  LC         allow for ID at end of name of a lookup property 2019-10-14  LC         Resolve multilookup table data type incorrectly set 2019-12-01  LC         Resolve where duplicate columns exist and removal of ID 2020-03-11  LC         Add check license
-2020-03-18  LC         Add non clustered unique index for objid 2020-03-27  LC         Add MFSetting to allow optional create of indexes 2020-04-22  LC         Improve naming of constraints 2020-05-12  LC         Add index on Update_ID to improve performance 2020-08-18  LC         replace deleted column flag with property 27 (deleted) 2020-11-21  LC         Fix bug with unique index on objid 2021-01-22  LC         set default schema to dbo 2022-01-04  LC         update app detail logging to include assembly logging 2022-09-07  LC         update after changes to classproperty table to add IsAdditional 2022-09-07  LC         revamp and simplify procedure 2022-09-07  LC         remove unique index on externalid 2022-12-01  LC         improve debugging and logging 2022-12-01  LC         improve handling of mfsql properties and indexes
+2017-11-29  LC         Add error message of file does not exist or table already exist 2017-07-06  LC         Add new default column for FileCount 2016-10-15  LC         Change Default of Single_file to 0 2016-10-13  DEV2       Added Single_File Column in Class table 2016-10-02  LC         Update multi lookup columns to nvarchar(4000) 2016-09-10  LC         Set process_ID default to 1 and deleted default to 0 on creating new record 2016-08-18  LC         Add system columns with localized text names that is required for creating a new record 2016-06-27  LC         Automatically add includeInApp if null 2015-05-25  DEV2       Default column Update_ID added 2015-05-23  DEV2       Default column ExternalID added
 ==========  =========  ========================================================